rloic/PFE-experiments/README.md

 - Step 2: We solve the problem for each step 1

 MixColumn during step 1 is implemented using DZ = A dot DY xor B dot DY2 xor C dot DY3 with the corresponding coefficients of the MixColumn matrix.

+#### AES Global Round No MC
+**Description:**
+Implementation of AES problem with the abstract constraint *abstract XOR*.
+The problem is solved in two step.
+- Step 1: We are looking for the number of active SBoxes by round
+- Step 2: We solve the problem for each step 1

+MixColumn during step 1 is implemented diff variables to represents the maximum distance separable property of the mix columns matrix.